hyva-themes/hyva-modules-tailwind-js/README.md

 npm install @hyva-themes/hyva-modules
 ```

+> [!INFO]
-If you are using Hyvä 1.1.14 or newer it will already be included in the `package.json` file by default.
+> If you are using Hyvä 1.1.14 or newer it will already be included in the `package.json` file by default.

 ### Merging module tailwind configurations